codewithhelp/LowLevelDesign---Bala/Template.md

 Disadvantages: It creates too many sub clasees with minor differences

-# * Abstract Factory : Super factory, which creates other factories.
-Facroty of Factories

-Car Factory at multion regions

-Useful at Frameworks
+* Abstract Factory : Super factory, which creates other factories.
+Facroty of Factories, Car Factory at multion regions | Useful at Frameworks

-# * Prototype : Creates new object, by copying existing object | Difficult to implement, Clone method in java
+* Prototype : Creates new object, by copying existing object | Difficult to implement, Clone method in java

-## Structural
+## Structural : deals with relationship between object

-# Adapter

-# Bridge
+# Adapter :  Bridge b/w two incompatible interfaces

-# Decorator

-# Composite

-# Facede
+# Bridge : Seperates the abstraction from its implementaion, so that the two can vary independently

+# Decorator : Adding new functionality to the existing object, without altering its strcture

+# Composite : Compose objects in to tree strcture to represent part-whoe hierachies

+# Facede : Noting but face of a building, means provides simple interface to client instead of complex sub system.
+It hides complexity, not reduce complexity.

+* Fly weight: Reuses existing objects by storing them,  creates new object only when no matching object found
+* Proxy pattern: Class represents substitue functionality of another class.

-## Behavioral
+## Behavioral : deals with communication between objects

-# Strategy

-# Observer
+# Observer : Pub/Sub pattern, it is for one-to-many relationship b/w objects.
+If one object is modified, all the dependent objects get notified automatically.
+Advantage: Loose coupling

+# Strategy : class behaviour or it's algorithm can be changed at runtime
+Example: java.util.comparator, has compare() to order the elements
+Advantages: Based on Open/Close principle.
+Allow clinet to choose any algorithms from set of defined related algorithms.

-# Template Method
+# Template Method :  Defining the skeleton of an algorithm, which shall not be overriden
+Examples: java.util.AbstractList/java.util.AbstractSet/java.util.AbstractMap